Cremuss/blender-data-baker/README.md

 > The position's X and Y components might **exceed the [0:1] range**, and could even **be negative**, but that's perfectly fine.
 Staying within the unit range is only somewhat relevant when using UVs to sample a texture.
 The GPU might wrap or clamp the coordinates, which alter how the texture is sampled.
 However, UVs are typically 16-bit floats in most game engines, and can even be 32-bit floats if needed so they are perfectly suited to store any arbitrary number, *floating point precision issues aside*.

 > [!IMPORTANT]
 > When storing data in UVs, it is crucial to understand that the **UV coordinate system** in the application where the data is baked (DCC software) **may differ** from the UV coordinate system in the target application (game engine).
 For example, *Blender* is OpenGL-oriented, so UV(0,0) is located at the bottom-left corner.
 On the other hand, *Unreal Engine* is DirectX-oriented, meaning UV(0,0) is at the top-left corner.
 To convert between the two, a **one-minus (1-x)** operation is necessary.
 Additionally, it's important to recognize that the **world coordinate system may vary** between applications.
 While *Blender* and *Unreal Engine* have similar X and Z world axes, their *Y axes are inverted*.
 As a result, any Y component, whether it's a position or a vector, must have its **sign flipped**.
+Moreover, **scale** is important. *Blender*'s default unit is **one meter**, while *Unreal Engine*'s default unit is **one centimeter**.
+Therefore, a scale factor of 100 may need to be applied, either during the bake or when reading UVs as positions.

 ## III.
 Tech Art Compendium